stfc/PSyclone/doc/psyclone_script.rst

 ----------------

 When an algorithm file is parsed, the parser looks for the associated kernel files.
-The way in which this is done requires that any kernel routine called within an invoke must have an explicit use statement.
+The way in which this is done requires that any user-defined kernel routine (as opposed to :ref:`built-ins`) called within an invoke must have an explicit use statement.
 For example, the following code gives an error:

 .. code-block:: bash

     > cat no_use.f90
     program no_use
-      call invoke(testkern_type(a,b,c,d))
+      call invoke(testkern_type(a,b,c,d,e))
     end program no_use
-    > psyclone no_use.f90
+    > psyclone -api gocean1.0 no_use.f90
-    "Parse Error: kernel call 'testkern_type' must be named in a use statement"
+    "Parse Error: kernel call 'testkern_type' must either be named in a use statement or be a recognised built-in (one of '[]' for this API)"

+(If the chosen API has any :ref:`built-ins` defined then these will be listed within the ``[]`` in the above error message.)
 If the name of the kernel is provided in a use statement then the parser will look for a file with the same name as the module in the use statement.
 In the example below, the parser will look for a file called "testkern.f90" or "testkern.F90":

 .. code-block:: bash